sns-sdks/python-youtube/README.rst

 Introduction
 ============

-Library provides a service to easy use YouTube web api.
+Library provides a service to easy use YouTube Data API V3.

 The api docs you can find on `YouTube Data API Reference <https://developers.google.com/youtube/v3/docs/>`_